Neutral Toned Christmas Tree Featuring Presents Underneath

 4. Orange

 Fans of maximalism will be delighted by this incredible Christmas tree color scheme based on fiery orange.
 If you want to make a bold statement, it’s safe to say that orange works nicely to replace the typical green look.
-You will need to purchase an artificial tree that offers this kind of bright color shade.
 Because the orange color scheme can stand out too much in some cases, it’s important to prevent the tree from overwhelming the space by layering luxurious textures and other decor elements that match the vibrant look.

 5. Pastel Pink